HopeRetina/Turkish-March-Spectrogram-two-versions/README.md

 Here is a time-frequency analysis of two pieces of piano music using librosa.
-Spectrogram reveals interesting pattern difference between acoustic and digital piano.
+Spectrogram reveals interesting difference in harmonics in higher frequencies between acoustic and digital piano.